Unboxed-Software/solana-course/content/pda.md

 }
 ```

 The mappings between seeds and PDA accounts that you use will be highly dependent on your specific program.
-And while this isn't a System Design and Architecture lesson, it's worth calling out a few guidelines:
+While this isn't a lesson on system design or architecture, it's worth calling out a few guidelines:

 - Use seeds that will be known at the time of PDA derivation
 - Be thoughtful about what data is grouped together into a single account